Debate/.github/profile/README.md

 ## [Discussion Forum](https://github.com/orgs/debate/discussions) 🙋‍

 The overall mission is to produce dataset of debate evidence to train ChatGPT to recommend arguments and invent AI capable of reasoning though logical assumptions.
-This is a collection of apps and aims to  build a social network of research sharing teams and a crowd-sourced caselist mind-map of latest evidence.
+Current projects are listed below and the goal is a social network of research sharing teams and a crowd-sourced caselist mind-map of latest evidence.
 [Debate Card Neural Nets idea paper](https://arxiv.org/ftp/arxiv/papers/2011/2011.07251.pdf)